HL7/codex-radiation-therapy/input/pagecontent/building_on_mcode.md

     * extensions to capture the delivered fractions and total delivered dose
 * [mCODE NumberOfSessions]
   * This is incorporated as is into the [CodexRT Planned Phase] profile
+* [mCODE ProcedureIntent]
+  * This is incorporated as is into the [CodexRT Course Prescription] profile

 {% include markdown-link-references.md %}